Loading...

 sarah@musicnl.ca | 754-2574 ext.
 3

 Sarah is a musical artist originally from Corner Brook, Newfoundland and Labrador.
 She is a Memorial University Alumnus, having completed her Bachelor of Music in 2018 and her Bachelor of Music Education in 2020.
 Sarah has been working in the music sector for over 7 years and is currently the co-lead vocalist and saxophonist of the alternative pop band, With Violet.
 Sarah wears many hats in her professional life.
-You may find her teaching choir and music in her elementary classroom, or centre ice at Mary Browns Centre where she is the in-stand host for the Newfoundland Growlers Hockey team.
+You may find her in a studio teaching saxophone, or centre ice at Mary Browns Centre where she is the in-stand host for the Newfoundland Growlers Hockey team.

 Sarah’s history in the arts paired with her passion for business gives her a unique approach to any project.